manurathi1/manurathi1.github.io/_pages/about.md

 ---

-This blog is manintained by Manu Rathi, contains detailed explanation of topics related to Maths, algo and finance, etc.
+This blog is manintained by Manu Rathi.

 Happy reading!